Could this be the reason:

 You don’t know how to tell good advice from bad

 So you keep choosing the wrong strategies for your blisters

 And wasting money on products that were never going to work

 (But you keep buying new shoes, only to keep getting blisters)

-I was one of the 99% up until about 10 years ago.
+This was certainly my experience up until about 10 years ago.
 My heel blisters and edge blisters continued in spite of my best efforts.
-And all I was doing in a typical week was:

 Pretty annoying when you think how it’s my job to fix foot problems.
 And I couldn’t fix my own!

 A year later, after reading the work of legends in the field like PF Naylor and JM Carlson, I realised just where I was going wrong.